MayurHulke/mayur-blog/content/books/godel-escher-bach.md

 ## Final Verdict

 *Gödel, Escher, Bach* is a once-in-a-lifetime book.
-It's not just about logic or art or AI — it's about how systems become self-aware.
+It's not just about logic or art or AI, it's about how systems become self-aware.
 It's about consciousness, from the inside out.

-And like Nolan's Batman movies, **you'll see something new every time you revisit it** — not because the book changed, but because *you did*.
+And like Nolan's Batman movies, **you'll see something new every time you revisit it**, not because the book changed, but because *you did*.

 ---

-*Hey, it's Mayur, just trying to figure out how loops become minds.*